Askannz/optimus-manager/README.md

 You can disable control of the login manager by leaving blank the option `login_manager` in the section `[optimus]` of the config file. **Please note** that you will have to manually stop your X server before switching GPUs, because the rendering kernel modules cannot be unloaded while the server is running.

 If you use startx or xinitrc, you also have to add the line `/usr/bin/optimus-manager_Xsetup` to your `.xinitrc` so that this script is executed when X starts.
-This may necessary to set up PRIME.
+This may be necessary to set up PRIME.

 ### When I switch to Nvidia, the built-in screen of the laptop stays black but I can use monitors plugged to the video output